HarperDB/documentation/versioned_docs/version-4.6/foundations/core-concepts.md

 ---
-title: Harper Concepts
+title: Core Concepts
 ---

-# Harper Concepts
+# Core Concepts

 As you begin your journey with Harper, there are a few concepts and definitions that you should understand.